GDPR Compliance Checklist: 9 Important Steps

 B. Encryption:

-Encrypt personal data both in transit and at rest to add an extra layer of protection.
+Secure personal data in transit and at rest using the latest encryption techniques to add an extra layer of protection.

 C. Data Minimization: